 While the common modes are easy to understand how they work but some of the special modes may be more than meets the eye.

 In auto mode, a cooling only air conditioner usually adjusts the fan speed automatically based on the desired temperature.
-Some air conditioners adjust the temperature setting to 25°C by default when operating in auto mode.
+Some air conditioners adjust the temperature setting to 25°C (77°F) by default when operating in auto mode.

 For a heat pump with both cooling and heating functions, not only the fan speed and temperature will be adjusted automatically, but the heat pump will also switch between cool mode and heat mode accordingly to meet the desired temperature.

 For most air conditioners, you can’t adjust the fan speed manually when operating in auto mode as the air conditioner automatically adjusts the fan speed for you.

 An air conditioner operates in cool mode by default.
 The air conditioner will cool the room based on the set temperature.
 The fan speed usually needs to be adjusted manually.

 In cool mode, not just the fan speed but the temperature, air swing, turbo, sleep, timer and many other modes generally can be adjusted as desired.

 Many people misunderstand that an air conditioner does not provide cooling when operating in dry mode which is false.
 In dry mode, an air conditioner works exactly as in cool mode.

 In order to dehumidify or remove moisture, the air must contact a cold surface to incur condensation.
 Thus, the compressor of air conditioner must work to provide cold refrigerant to the cooling coil.

 Usually, the air conditioner will run at a fixed fan speed when operating in dry mode and you can’t adjust it.
 Some air conditioners allow you to set the temperature as desired.

 You can adjust the fan speed and air swing as desired.
 The air conditioner only uses a fraction of the energy when operating in fan mode in exchange for zero cooling.

 When using an air conditioner in fan mode, you may notice a different smell coming out from the air conditioner.
 The smell is usually due to the leftover drain water inside the air conditioner.
 It is completely normal as long as the smell doesn’t stink.

 Only a heat pump or an air conditioner with a heating function can operate in heat mode.
 As the name suggested, a heat pump provides heating instead of cooling when operating in heat mode.